Pshy0/pshy-license/TFCL.md

-If a newer version of the License exists, then it applies instead of this one, unless explicitly prohibited by the copyright holders.
+If a newer version of the License exists, then it applies instead of this one, unless explicitly specified otherwise by the copyright holders.

 ## DISCLAIMERS